POD 8: What can we do to help the environment?

 Every action we take to look after ourselves and our planet makes a difference.
 It is easy to be overwhelmed by the challenges presented by the climate crisis, chemical farming and the mass extinction taking place on earth but each of us really does make a difference.

 If we all act together then we can make even more of a difference.
 We hope that this trail has offered you some food for thought.
-Had this trail has challenged your thinking?
-Given you ideas for how you can take action?
-Or how we can take action?
-We would love to hear your ideas.
+Has this trail given you ideas on how you can take action?
+Or do you have ideas for how we can take action?
+We would love to hear from you.
 Share your thoughts with us via our contact form or via facebook or instagram or via twitter.

 If you arrived on this page jump to the start of the online organic and biodynamic winegrowing trail.
 We invite you to come and learn more with a visit to Chateau Feely in South West France ; stay with us or do a multi day course or multi day tour and join our mailing list to receive our seasonal newsletter, events, wine pairing, recipes and more info on this topic at the bottom right of this page.